What is a pronoun?

 Got it?
 Good.

 There are many different types of pronouns.
-Below you will find a short description and a few examples of each.
+Below you'll find a short description and a few examples of each.
 For more examples, see the list of pronouns.

 Here are the personal pronouns.